GeoVaz09/museum_navigatior/README.md

 </ul>
 <p>* I would add some images of statues but I don;t know how</p>

-<h2>Disclaimer:</h2>
+<h2>Disclaimer!!!</h2>
 <p>The videos on the site are not mine.
-I don't know if I am allowed to use them!
-So if someone knows, please write.</p>
+I don't know if I am allowed to use them.
+So if someone knows, please send me a message!</p>